AkasakaSubaru/TestRecord/README.md

 So, this progaram can add only.

 # Code Description
-This program useing MVC model.
+This program using MVC model.

 M:Java